LSSTDESC/DC2-production/scripts/README_write_gcr_to_parquet.md

 ### Step 1: Create a new working directory in scratch

-Most likely you would want to put the parquet files in scratch area first, and then copy them to the actual destination when everything is done.
+Most likely you will want to put the parquet files in a scratch area first, and then copy them to the actual destination when everything is done.

 ```bash